wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 Changing the configuration of existing edges via `PUT` is not implemented at the moment, if you need to do that, delete the connection and add it again.
+TODO: this is bullshit.  go implement it!

 {-
 TODO: this paragraph still annoys me.  move strategy to brig, too?  or